Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 ## Comparison to non-parametric models

-### The reference code are based on the previous work by Tishby and Saxe, et al.
+### The reference code are based on the previous work by Tishby and Kolchinsky, et al.
  * https://github.com/artemyk/ibsgd (Andrew Saxe, Artemy Kolchinsky, et al. On the information bottleneck theory of deep learning.
 In ICLR, 2018.)
  * https://github.com/ravidziv/IDNNs (Ravid.
 Shwartz-Ziv and Naftali Tishby, Opening the Black Box of Deep Neural Networks via Information, In Arxiv, 2017.)